Questions & Answers

-The next phase of the sector’s actions require tackling more complex challenges, like working toward swimmable waterways or achieving New Zealand’s climate change commitments, so we need to work on them with the wider primary sector and other land users to make a difference.
-Some of this change will be at the farm level, but we believe a broader change across New Zealand is needed that encompasses government, all land users and communities.
+The next phase of the sector’s actions requires tackling more complex challenges, like working toward swimmable waterways or achieving New Zealand’s climate change commitments, so we need to work on them with the wider primary sector and other land users to make a difference.
+Some of this change will be at the farm level, but we believe a broader change across New Zealand is needed that encompasses government, all land users, and communities.

 What does it mean to be ‘world leading in on-farm animal care’?

 Expectations of consumers and the public are always evolving.
 As a sector we must be future-focussed and have a framework that is dynamic and supports continuous improvement.
 We have completed a public survey, and are consulting with national and international experts on animal welfare as well as farmers and dairy processor customers to inform the design of this framework.
 A draft framework will be further developed with farmers over the coming year.
 New Zealand is already recognised by the WSPA animal protection index as one of the best in the world based on its strong regulatory framework for animal welfare.
 The work we are doing under this commitment will further strengthen that position.